rafael135/FreedomNode/CONTRIBUTING.md

 2. Use DI to accept channels or singletons (PeerTable, RoutingTable, BlobStore) that your worker needs.
 3. Registre o worker no `Program.cs` via `AddHostedService<SeuWorker>()`.
 4. Escreva testes que usem bounded channels and NullLogger to exercise the loop.

+Note: `NodeLogicWorker` constructor now requires `BlobStore` and `FileIngestor` in addition to the channels and tables.
+Tests should create and inject a `BlobStore` and `FileIngestor` (use `NullLogger` variants) and construct NodeSettings with a port parameter where necessary.

 ## Como adicionar uma nova mensagem tipo
 1. Defina estrutura/size e helpers `ReadFromSpan/WriteToSpan` em `src/Core/Messages`.